GVancauwenberghe/gvancauwenberghe.github.io/_pages/expert.md

 * GI-N2K – Geographic Information Need to Know (2013-2016)

 Relevant publications include:
-* A
 * European Commission: Joint Research Centre, Vancauwenberghe, G. and Hernández Quirós, L. (2022).
 Evolution of the access to spatial data for environmental purposes – A study on the past, present and future of spatial data infrastructures in Europe.
-Luxembourg: Publications Office of the European Union, 2022
+Luxembourg: Publications Office of the European Union.
-* C
+* European Commission: Joint Research Centre, Nasi, G. Buongiorno S. C., et. al. (2022).
+Leveraging the power of location information and technologies to improve public services at local level – Case study analysis.
+Luxembourg: Publications Office of the European Union.
+* Vancauwenberghe, G., F. Welle Donker, & van Loenen, B. (2018) Business Models for Geographic Information.
+In: J. Brown Kruse, J. Crompvoets, and F. Pearlman (Eds.), GEOValue; The Socioeconomic Value of Geospatial Information.
+Boca Raton (US): CRC Press, pp. 85-115.

 ## Data sharing & data infrastructures
 Data sharing is a key area of focus in my work, with a particular emphasis on setting up effective data infrastructures and supporting sustainable data ecosystems.
 I have been working on promoting data transparency and data sharing, developing licensing models and business models and optimizing legal & institutional frameworks for effective data sharing.